grace-notes/website/contents/topics/sects-parties.md

 ---
+title: "Sects and Parties of Jews"
-title: "Jews, Sects and Parties"
+indexTitle: "Jews, Sects and Parties"
 pdf: "sectsparties.pdf"
 description: "a description of the various Jewish parties in the time of Christ, including Pharisees, Sadducees, Hellenists, Arameans."
 template: topic.jade